TaTooKa/microfate/docs/source/pages/consequences.rst

 ---------------------

 When a character does an Attack Action, instead of dealing Stress, they deal Consequences to the opponent.
-See Action Outcomes for Consequence severity depending on the result of your roll.
+See :hoverxref:`Action Outcomes <attack-action>` for Consequence severity depending on the result of your roll.

 When a Character Defends and fails, their player has to decide if they